timfel/rubymirrors/README.md

 implementation that is part of this project will use only those language facilities that are available across Ruby implementations, the specs, however, will also test behavior that cannot be provided in such a manner.
-The idea here is, the in time all implementations provide their own implementation of the mirror API, and all implementations collaborate on this one spec.
+The idea here is that in time, all implementations provide their own implementation of the mirror API, and all implementations collaborate on this one spec.